^

 Who to contact?

-Treatment of the ascending paralysis
+Treatment of ascending paralysis

 Treatment of ascending paralysis is carried out in a neurological hospital.

-In addition, in the treatment of ascending paralysis, it is necessary to take B vitamins.
+In addition, when treating ascending paralysis, it is necessary to take B vitamins.

 Forecast